Maverick9320/rugby.python-viz/README.md

 3 ~ Pip will then automatically install the package where it needs to go.

-4 ~ Open a py script and import the package with: import RugbyPython
+4 ~ Open a py script and import the package with: 'from RugbyPython import *'

 5 ~ Matplotlib may be installed automatically or you may have it installed already.
 If you don't have it install it with: 'pip install matplotlib'